 So practicing gratitude elevated my mood because my perception focused on the silver lining.
-This then created a ripple effect or perhaps it created a powerful cycle, I call it the Gratitude Cycle:
+This then created a ripple effect or perhaps it created a powerful cycle, I call it the Gratitude Effect:

-The Gratitude Cycle = being in a state of appreciation leads to feeling more positive.
+The Gratitude Effect = being in a state of appreciation leads to feeling more positive.
 The higher positive state affects how I perceive the world.
-The more positively I see the world, the more opportunities I have to be grateful.
+The more positively I see the world and myself, the more opportunities I have to be grateful.